robbchar/corefx/Breaking-Change-Rules.md

 * Adding or removing the `static` keyword from a member
 * Removing an attribute applied to a member
   * Although this item can be addressed on a case to case basis, removing an attribute will often be breaking.
 An example is the NonSerializedAttribute

+* Remove an attribute, or changing values of an attribute.
+However, it is not breaking when:
+  * These values are not observable by consumers, such as `EditorBrowsable`.